open/close all folders

 Middle-class black student from the United States, going to Pacific High on a scholarship.
 A deeply religious young man, Boman joins Roy's investigation out of concern for the victims and worries about having to fight other since it conflicts with his Christian values.
 Like his classmates, he also becomes a brainwashed agent for Justice High until snapped out of it by Taiyo High.
 Unlike Roy and Tiffany, Boman stays in Japan, seeing the good in the people of Japan and wanting to help bridge relations between Japan and the US.
 In Project Justice, he teams with Ran and Chairperson to investigate the new wave of school violence, and it later joined by the returning Roy and Tiffany.
 He continues to stay in Japan after the end of the violence, wanting to help continue to build goodwill over in Japan.

-Token Minority: Doubled up - he's the only black on the token foreign team.
+- Token Minority: Doubled up - he's the only black student on the token foreign team.

 A Japanese language instuctor at Justice High, Hideo is sent out along with Kyoko to recruit students for the fledgling Justice High.
 When he and Kyoko start questioning the means for their recruitment and bring it up with the principal Raizo, they are defeated by him and brainwashed by Hyo into unquestioning servants of Justice High.
 Students from Taiyo High snap him out of it, and he helps snap Kyoko out of it as well (or the other way around).
 After Hyo and Raizo are defeated, Hideo confesses his feelings for Kyoko and proposes to her, which she accepts.
 In Project Justice a random attack from Gedo High students concerns the pair and they join fellow teacher Hayato in looking into the cause of the new school violence.
 Hideo is injured during their investigation, but it does not stop Kyoko in reminding him of their wedding.